OpenDance: Multimodal Controllable 3D Dance Generation with Large-scale Internet Data: Dataset

 \subsection{Overview}

-Although lab-controlled motion capture systems deliver clear and consistent results, they are often prohibitively expensive and typically fail to provide aligned RGB videos.
-As shown in Table~\ref{tab:dance_datasets}, we collect the multimodal dataset \dataset, which includes five data sources: RGB videos, audio, 2D keypoints, 3D SMPL motions, and fine-grained text annotations.
-It comprises 101.68 hours, extracted from over 600 hours of wild videos, featuring over 75 different dancers, and 41K long-duration (over 60 seconds) dance sequences.
-All annotations have been verified by professional artists to ensure quality and all videos have been resampled to 25 FPS.
-With rich annotations, \dataset can support other generative tasks, \eg music-driven dance generation, text-driven dance generation, pose-driven video generation.
-In \Cref{fig:genre-distribution}, we present the raw genre distributions of the top-40 dancers and the final genre distribution of our dataset.
+As shown in Table~\ref{tab:dance_datasets}, we collect the multimodal dataset \dataset, which includes: RGB videos, audio, 2D keypoints, 3D SMPL motions, and text annotations.
+It comprises 100.26 hours, extracted from over 600 hours of wild videos, featuring 147 different dancers, and 41K long-duration (over 60 seconds) dance sequences.
+All annotations have been verified by professional artists to ensure quality, and all videos are resampled to 30 FPS.
+With diverse annotations, \dataset can support other generative tasks, \eg, music-driven dance generation, text-driven dance generation, and pose-conditioned video generation.

+We emphasize that all data was sourced from publicly available internet videos.
+Our released \dataset only contains derived 2D/3D representations, which do not include private, identifying information such as facial features or body shapes.
+To ensure reproducibility, we will release the original web links to the source videos.
+Users of these links are responsible for adhering to the original platforms' terms of service and privacy regulations.
+Therefore, \dataset does not involve any issues of privacy.